Syrian government seeks to recapture southwest: foreign minister

 “We seek, initially, to solve this issue in the ways we have got used to working with, which are reconciliations.
 If it does not work, that’s a different conversation,” he told a news conference in Damascus.

-Russia has said only Syrian army troops should be at the southern border with Jordan and Israel, which has waged air strikes in Syria to curb what it fears is Iran’s expanding influence.
+Russia has said that only Syrian army troops should be at the southern border with Jordan and Israel, which has waged air strikes in Syria to curb what it fears is Iran’s expanding influence.

-Tehran supports Moscow’s effort to impose Syrian government control over the south, a senior Iranian security official was quoted as saying on Saturday.
+Tehran supports Moscow’s efforts to impose Syrian government control over the south, a senior Iranian security official was quoted as saying on Saturday.

-Moualem also said Damascus had communicated with the U.S.-backed Syrian Democratic Forces (SDF) but no negotiation process had started over the fate of their territory in the north and east.
+Moualem added that that Damascus had communicated with the U.S.-backed Syrian Democratic Forces but no negotiation process had started over the fate of their territory in the north and east.

 He said Raqqa city, which the Kurdish-led SDF militias seized from Islamic State with U.S. support, “must be rebuilt and liberated” from any foreign presence.